Schwinger boson theory for $S=1$ Kitaev quantum spin liquids: Results

 \subsection{Zero-temperature spin structure factor}

 Here, we present zero-temperature results for the dynamical and equal-time spin structure factors in the $S=1$ Kitaev model.
-In Sec.~\ref{sec:Calculation of the spin structure factor}, we introduced two inequivalent decoupling methods for the spin-spin correlator, referred to as decoupling I and decoupling II.
+In Sec.~\ref{sec:Calculation of the spin structure factor}, we introduced two inequivalent decoupling schemes for the spin-spin correlator, referred to as decoupling I and decoupling II.
 Note that decoupling I was applied to the AFM Kitaev model in previous work~\cite{Ralko-Merino-2024}, whereas decoupling II is a new approach introduced in this paper.

 Figures~\ref{fig:ground_state}(a) and \ref{fig:ground_state}(d) present the dynamical and equal-time spin structure factors obtained using decoupling I, respectively.
 We observe that the dynamical spin structure factor $S(\bm{q},\omega)$ exhibits pronounced low-energy weight around the $\Gamma$ and $\mathrm{M}$ points, while the spectral weight at the $\Gamma^{\prime}$ point is suppressed.
 Such features are also observed in the equal-time spin structure factor $S(\bm{q})$, which shows a strong peak at the $\Gamma$ point, with the signal at the $\Gamma^{\prime}$ point being essentially absent.
 The dynamical and equal-time spin structure factors obtained here using decoupling I are consistent with the results reported in Ref.~\cite{Ralko-Merino-2024}.
-However, the presence of a strong peak at the $\Gamma$ point and the absence of a signal at the $\Gamma^{\prime}$ point are unphysical for a model with AFM interactions; the expected AFM correlations should produce a pronounced peak at the $\Gamma^{\prime}$ point, and the observed strong peak at the $\Gamma$ point implies FM correlations.
+However, for the present nearest-neighbor AFM Kitaev ansatz, this momentum dependence of the equal-time spin structure factor is not consistent with the sign structure suggested by the dominant bond correlations: the frequency-integrated weight is expected to be enhanced around the $\Gamma^{\prime}$ points rather than dominated by the $\Gamma$ point.